BLE-LTER/ble-handbook/handbook.md

 3. Commitments and usage limits

 The free tier we get with Algolia and Netlify allows for 20 monthly "commitments".
 According to their website, a commitment equals to 1000 searches and 1000 records.
 We are probably not in any danger, but it is something to look out for.
 Algolia will also send usage reports to the email address associated with the Netlify page.
-This report details keywords used and their frequencies, etc, and whether there were any keywords that resulted in no hits.
+This report details keywords used and their frequencies, etc., and whether there were any keywords that resulted in no hits.
 This latter especially would be useful to think about new content or SEO.

 4. CSS mods

-There are two minor modifications in CSS I made, otherwise we lifted their front-end wholesale.
+There are two minor modifications in CSS I made; otherwise we lifted their front-end wholesale.

 - min-width for the class ".aa-Form" was set to 250px, originally 150px.
 This is the search box.
 - position for the class ".aa-Panel" was set to fixed, so that the search results panel does not disappear once we scroll down the page.